 Can I completely remove myself from the internet?

-While it's challenging to completely erase your digital footprint, you can significantly reduce your online presence.
+Though it's challenging to completely erase your digital footprint, you can significantly reduce your online presence.
 This involves deleting your social media accounts, opting out of data broker sites, and removing your information from public databases.
-However, some information like news articles, public records, or old posts on other people's social media accounts might be out of your control.
+However, some information, like news articles, public records, or old posts on other people's social media accounts, might be out of your hands.
 So, while total internet anonymity is tough to achieve, taking steps to manage your online information can greatly increase your privacy.

 Unfortunately, yes.
 Data brokers often gather information from public records and online activities without explicit consent.
 They collect data from various sources like social media, websites, and other platforms where you've shared your information.
 They can also acquire information from companies that have legal permission to share personal details.
 This is why it's important to be mindful of the information you share online and to regularly review and update your privacy settings.